Modern Slavery Toolkit

 If the child is known to the local authority or another service, they should be informed of the referral to ensure they are able to contribute to the process, i.e., by providing supporting evidence.

-Cases suspected to concern exploitation should always be referred to and updated at CREST, the main partnership forum to discuss and agree multi-agency actions to intervene, disrupt and safeguard that child or young person.
+Cases suspected to concern exploitation should always be referred to and updated at MACE, the main partnership forum to discuss and agree multi-agency actions to intervene, disrupt and safeguard that child or young person.

 The referral route for adults